 Q: Why should patients get acne extractions?

-Tara Davis: Acne extractions are a really good way to keep the pores clean and the skin healthy.
-It’s not just about getting rid of acne or reducing breakouts – extractions are a great way to prevent acne in the first place.
+Tara Davis: Acne extractions are a really good way to keep the pores clean and the skin healthy.* It’s not just about targeting acne or reducing breakouts – extractions are a great way to prevent acne in the first place.*

 For most people the skin undergoes a 28 day cycle during which the body creates new cells and sloughs off the old ones.
 Also, your skin has lots of pores.
 They are super important because they act as pathways for oil to rise up to the skin’s surface to keep it moisturized and protected.
 However, what often happens is that the cells that the skin is trying to shed end up getting stuck in this oil.

 Q: And why is that clogging so bad for skin health?

 Tara Davis: Well you have to remember that our skin is full of tiny bacteria.
 Among these is the p. acne type, which loves oxygen-poor environments.
 So when a pore is clogged, it makes the ideal environment for p. acne bacteria to flourish.